-The Group's current Strategic Plan was agreed by Governors in 2020 and is subject to bi-annual review by Governors.
+A new version of the Group's current Strategic Plan was agreed by Governors in 2022.
+This will continue to be subject to bi-annual review by Governors.
 Significant progress has been made towards the objectives identified in this plan.
 Future plans to underpin the Group's primary aims and objectives include: